A topic from the subject of Analytical Chemistry in Chemistry.

 Introduction:

 Water is essential for life, but it can also be a source of pollutants that can harm our health.
-This experiment will teach you how to test the quality of water using a simple, inexpensive method.
+This experiment demonstrates a simple, inexpensive method for testing water quality.
+While this method provides a basic assessment, it's crucial to remember that a comprehensive water quality analysis requires more sophisticated laboratory techniques.

 Materials: